commercialhaskell/stack/doc/topics/developing_on_windows.md

 ## Setup.hs ##

 `Setup.hs` is automatically run inside the Stack environment.
-So when you need to launch another tool you don't need to prefix the command with `stack exec --` within the custom `Setup.hs` file.
+So when you need to launch another tool you do not need to prefix the command with `stack exec --` within the custom `Setup.hs` file.

 ## Pacman packages to install for common Haskell packages ##